craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 ### Secondary Fermentation

-In this phase you’ll do the final shaping of the loaf, building more tension in the outser surface, and then transfer it to a banneton to proof.
+In this phase you’ll do the final shaping of the loaf, building more tension in the outer surface, and then transfer it to a banneton to proof.

 #### Banneton Prep